-After receiving a report, the Title IX Coordinator will assess the report and provide outreach to the possible Complainant named in the report.
+After receiving a report, the Title IX Coordinator/DHR Administrator will assess the report and provide outreach to the possible Complainant named in the report.
 This outreach will include the following:

-- A statement that the campus has received a report of Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, or Retaliation. - b.
+- a.
+A statement that the University has received a report of conduct that may be prohibited by the Nondiscrimination Policy (e.g. Discrimination, Harassment, Sex-based Harassment, Sexual Misconduct, Sexual Harassment, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, Prohibited Consensual Relationship, or Retaliation.) - b.
 A description of the role of the Title IX Coordinator/DHR Administrator. - c.
-Information regarding counseling and other support resources. - d.
-A statement regarding the importance of preserving evidence. - e.
-A statement that the Complainant may, but is not required to, report to law. enforcement any allegations that could constitute criminal behavior. - f.
-A request for the Complainant to meet with the Title IX Coordinator/DHR Administrator, or other designated employee, to discuss the Complainant's options and next steps. - g.
-A statement that the Complainant can be accompanied by an Advisor of their choice during any meeting relating to the report and any subsequent Complaint process. - h.
-Information regarding potential Supportive Measures, where applicable. - i.
-A brief summary of the investigation procedures. - j.
-An explanation of how the campus responds to reports of Nondiscrimination Policy violations and a description of potential disciplinary consequences. - k.
+A request for the Complainant to meet with the Title IX Coordinator/DHR Administrator, or other designated employee, to discuss the Complainant's options and next steps. - d.
+A statement that the Complainant can be accompanied by an Advisor of their choice during any meeting relating to the report and any subsequent Complaint process. - e.
+Information regarding counseling, resources, and potential Supportive Measures. - f.
+An explanation of how the University responds to reports of Nondiscrimination Policy violations and a description of potential disciplinary consequences. - g.
+A summary of the investigation procedures. - h.
+A statement regarding the importance of preserving evidence. - i.
+A statement that the Complainant may, but is not required to, report to law enforcement any allegations that could constitute criminal behavior. - j.
 A statement that retaliation for making a Complaint or participating in a Complaint process is prohibited by the Nondiscrimination Policy.

-Along with the information provided in the outreach communication, the Title IX Coordinator will provide Complainants alleging Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence or Stalking, with the information in Attachment D - Rights and Options for Victims of Sexual Misconduct/Sexual Assault, Sexual Exploitation, Dating and Domestic Violence, and
+In addition to the information provided in the outreach communication, the Title IX Coordinator/DHR Administrator will provide Complainants alleging Sexual Misconduct, Sexual Exploitation Dating Violence, Domestic Violence or Stalking, with the information in Attachment D - Rights and Options for Victims of Sexual Misconduct/Sexual Assault, Sexual Exploitation, Dating And Domestic Violence, And Stalking.